WrestleMania 34: Preliminary matches

 The actual pay-per-view opened with The Miz defending the Intercontinental Championship against Seth Rollins and Finn Bálor in a triple threat match.
-In the end, Bálor performed a "Coup de Gráce" on Miz, only for Rollins to perform a "Curb Stomp" on Bálor on top of Miz.
-Rollins then performed another "Curb Stomp" on Miz to win the title, becoming the 19th Grand Slam Champion in the process.
+In the end, Bálor performed a Coup de Gráce on Miz, only for Rollins to perform a Curb Stomp on Bálor on top of Miz.
+Rollins then performed another Curb Stomp on Miz to win the title, becoming the 19th Grand Slam Champion in the process.

 Next, Charlotte Flair defended the SmackDown Women's Championship against Asuka.
-After an evenly contested match, Charlotte forced Asuka to submit to the "Figure-Eight Leglock" to retain the title and to end Asuka's undefeated streak, coincidentally mimicking the end of The Undertaker's streak by Brock Lesnar at WrestleMania XXX, which was also held at the same venue 4 years prior.
+After an evenly contested match, Charlotte forced Asuka to submit to the Figure-Eight Leglock to retain the title and end Asuka's undefeated streak, coincidentally mimicking the end of The Undertaker's streak by Brock Lesnar at WrestleMania XXX, which was also held at the same venue four years prior.
 After the match, the two embraced.

 After that, Randy Orton defended the United States Championship against Bobby Roode, Jinder Mahal (accompanied by Sunil Singh), and Rusev (accompanied by Aiden English) in a fatal four-way match.
-In the climax, Singh distracted Rusev which allowed Mahal to perform the "Khallas" on Rusev to win the title.
+In the climax, Singh distracted Rusev which allowed Mahal to perform the Khallas on Rusev to win the title.

 Next, Kurt Angle and Ronda Rousey faced Triple H and Stephanie McMahon in a mixed tag team match, which was Rousey's in-ring debut and Stephanie's first match at WrestleMania and Angle's first since WrestleMania 22.
 Angle and Triple H started the match, while Stephanie distracted the referee to attack Rousey.
 Rousey eventually tagged in and faced off with Stephanie.
 She also faced off against Triple H and at one point in the match had Triple H on her shoulders.
-Angle performed an "Angle Slam" on Triple H for a nearfall, Triple H then executed a "Pedigree" on Angle, but Rousey broke up the pin.
+Angle performed an Angle Slam on Triple H for a nearfall, Triple H then executed a Pedigree on Angle, but Rousey broke up the pin.
 In the end, Rousey forced Stephanie to submit to an armbar for the win.

 In the next match, The Usos (Jey Uso and Jimmy Uso) defended the SmackDown Tag Team Championship against The New Day (Big E and Kofi Kingston, accompanied by Xavier Woods) and The Bludgeon Brothers (Harper and Rowan) in a triple threat tag team match.
 In the end, Harper pinned Kingston after an aided superbomb to win the titles.